 How it Works Video: Focus Stacking in Shutter Stream Software

 Focus Stacking in 360 Product Photography

-Iconasys is a leading provider of 360 Product Photography tools that automate 360 image capture, editing, processing and output.
-The Focus Stacking plugin also works with Shutter Stream 360 Product Photography Software and an Iconasys 360 Product Photography Turntable to automate 360 Product Photography Focus Stacking.
+Iconasys is a leading provider of 360 Product Photography Software and Equipment that automate 360 image capture, editing, processing and output.
+The Focus Stacking plugin also works with Shutter Stream 360 Product Photography Software’s and an Iconasys 360 Product Photography Turntable to automate 360 Product Photography Focus Stacking.